 The management of a contaminated site can be a complicated process and it’s important we get it right.

 The steps we take now will determine how this area may be used in the future and the safe, long-term management of the land, which is an important space to many in the Helensburgh community.

 Most recently we have:

-- Continued conversations with representatives from HORCC to keep them updated on the work Council has been undertaking as the landowner.
+- Continued to meet with representatives from the HORCC to keep them updated in the work Council has been undertaking as landowner.